sodapopinsky/fuse-heroku/README.md

 Please note, not every pull request will be merged.
 You have to keep in mind that this is a template with thousands of potential use, so if your pull requests add something for your own needs or for your own project, there is a high chance we won't merge them.

-Even though we won't merge features with smaller scopes, this shouldn't be discourage you from making pull requests.
-We will keep them open and maybe somebody else could benefit from your solution.
+Even though we won't merge features with smaller scopes, this shouldn't discourage you from making pull requests.
+We will keep them open and maybe somebody else can benefit from your solution.